trueheart78/trueheart78.com/resume.md

 ![refresh if you don't see a 'taylor swift studying.gif'][taylor-studying]

+### ITT Technical Institute :mortar_board:

-Associate of Computer Science in Software Applications and Programming, ITT Technical Institute, 2004
+Associate of Computer Science in Software Applications and Programming

 ## Thanks for Reading!